 Lymphedema is characterized by an abnormal retention of lymphatic fluid, which can be caused by a range of conditions, such as a congenital abnormality or lymphatic system obstruction.
 Although it is rare, lymphatic fluid can start to accumulate in the penis and scrotum as a result of a skin infection, leading to abnormal swelling, discomfort and redness.

-What to do: Sudden penile swelling with pain and redness should be assessed immediately by a doctor or in a hospital setting.
+How to treat: Sudden penile swelling with pain and redness should be assessed immediately by a doctor or in a hospital setting.
 The underlying trigger, a skin infection for example, will first need to be managed with oral or IV antibiotics, however extreme fluid retention will require surgical intervention for draining.

 A swollen penis can be prevented with adequate hygiene habits, as most times swelling is related to an infection.
 It is also important to use condoms during sex to avoid the transmission of a sexually transmitted infection.
 Adequate lubricant during sex is additionally advised.